bashfx/fx-catalog/docs/wiki/FEATURES.md

     - **13.1: devfx Integration:** The main setup function within devfx was updated to orchestrate calls to manifest.sh, integrity.sh, and pkglinker.sh, replacing its old monolithic logic.
     - **13.2: stdfx.sh Utilities:** Implemented and stabilized core utility functions in `stdfx.sh`, including path manipulation, file system checks, and string operations, with comprehensive test coverage.
+    - ✅ **13.3: Smart Library Loading and Base Utilities:** Implemented a robust and Bash 3.2 compatible library loading system (`base.sh`, `include.sh`) that provides core utilities, basic error handling, and a mechanism for dynamic, guarded library inclusion.

 - 🟡 **FEATURE-014: Knife Integration & Refactoring**
     - **Description:** Systematic integration of the `knife` utility across the BashFX codebase to replace ad-hoc `grep`, `sed`, and `awk` commands for file and text manipulation.
 This aims to improve code readability, maintainability, and leverage `knife`'s specialized functions for tasks like linking, unlinking, variable management, and metadata operations.